500th anniversary of the Renaissance in Loire Valley

 500th anniversary of the Renaissance: “Viva Leonardo da Vinci!”

-To celebrate the 500th anniversary of the Renaissance, a rich programme of events is taking shape to punctuate the whole of 2019.
+To celebrate the 500th anniversary of the Renaissance in Loire Valley, a rich programme of events is taking shape to punctuate the whole of 2019.
 Named “Viva Leonardo da Vinci!”, it will be unveiled soon!